 Upon successful completion of the program, a graduate will:

-Work placements with established partnerships are a critical component of this program.
-There is an exciting variety of innovative and traditional placements available in and around the Greater Toronto Area.
-Placements can also be arranged in your own community and are unpaid.
+Field placements with established partnerships are a critical component of this program.
+There is an exciting variety of innovative and traditional field placements available in and around the Greater Toronto Area.
+Field placements can also be arranged in your own community and are unpaid.

-For the first placement, opportunities are often school-based and occur two days a week for fifteen weeks.
-For the final two placements, you will be able to submit four to five placement choices with the school making the final decision.
-These work placements run four days per week.
+For the first field placement, opportunities are often school-based and occur two days a week for fourteen weeks.
+For the final two placements, you will be able to submit four to six placement choices with the school making the final decision.
+These field placements run four days per week.

 With our program, you can enjoy the rewards of a career where you make a meaningful difference in the lives of children and youth by: